-Diverse Research Approaches: We integrated an in-depth exploration of various research methodologies, including quantitative methods for numerical data analysis, qualitative methods for thematic and content analysis, mixed-methods approaches that combine both, along with specialized methods like case studies and surveys, and experimental designs to address different research questions and contexts.
+Diverse Research Approaches: We integrated an in-depth exploration of various research methodologies, including quantitative methods for numerical data analysis, qualitative methods for thematic and content analysis, mixed-methods approaches that combine with both, along specialized methods like case studies and and surveys, experimental designs to address different research questions and contexts.

-Hypothesis Formulation: The revised module now systematically guides students through the process of formulating hypotheses based on existing literature and theoretical frameworks.
+Hypothesis Formulation: The revised module now systematically guides students through process of formulating hypotheses based on existing literature and theoretical frameworks.
 This includes identifying gaps in current research, defining variables, and setting parameters for measurable and testable hypotheses.